oemof/oemof/legal/EN_geschaeftsordnung.md

 ## Business activities of the executive board

-In case of expenditures greater than X €, the board should ask the plenum/members for an opinion
+In case of expenditures greater than 100 €, the board should ask the plenum/members for an opinion

 ... to be continued.